emberjs/guides/source/localizable/models/defining-models.md

 should be represented by a model.

-When you want a new model for your application you need to create a new file under the models folder and extend from `DS.Model`.
+When you want a new model for your application you need to create a new file under the models folder and extend from `Model`.
 This is more conveniently done by using one of Ember CLI's generator commands.
 For instance, let's create a `person` model: